Kauai vacation rentals

 Vacationers will be pleased to know temperatures are pleasantly warm in Kauai year- round, peaking around August with an average of 85 degrees Fahrenheit.
 However, reflective of the island’s lush greenery, it also drizzles and rains year-round.
 The dry season spans from April through October, with wetter storms arriving more regularly between November and March.
 But rain is often intermittent, allowing interludes of sunshine to peek through most days.

 Despite its Garden Island moniker, Kauai hosts numerous microclimates to prepare for if you explore beyond the beaches.
 These microclimates span from shirt-soaking humidity in the tropical rainforests to arid heat on the southwestern side, where cactus can be common.
-It’s always a good idea to pack a light windbreaker, hat, sunglasses, and sunscreen when visiting Kauai.
+No matter what time of year you’re staying in one of Kauai’s vacation rentals, it’s always a good idea to pack a light windbreaker, hat, sunglasses, and sunscreen.

 What are the top things to do in Kauai?